antedebaas/Viesti-Reports/README.md

 ### Docker

 1. see the docker-compose.yml file for all variables and an example stack.
-2. `MAILCHECK_SCHEDULE` can be adjusted to check the mailbox more or less frequent. you can also use one of the following keywords: monthly, weekly, daily, hourly, 15min
+2. `MAILCHECK_SCHEDULE` can be adjusted to check the mailbox more or less frequent using a cron syntax. you can also use one of the following keywords: monthly, weekly, daily, hourly, 15min
 3. run `docker compose up`